hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br clear="all" />

-The above is a set of measured in-room response curves vs the predicted in-room response curve overlaid on a target curve equaling -1dB/octave from 200hz to 20khz.
+The above is a set of measured in-room response curves from my home theater vs the predicted in-room response curve overlaid on a target curve equaling -1dB/octave from 200hz to 20khz.
 What stands out to me is how alike the response of the MLP measurement (single seat) vs the ENTIRE front row measurement is above 1kHz.
 The two vary by only about 2.5dB from 1-2kHz, less than ~1dB from 2-4kHz and above 5kHz they are practically the same.
 That's very impressive!
 I'd definitely say Buchart's above quote is verified.
 Kudos to them!